 Ever since he was a young orphan, Hansel Higginzshire’s dream has been to break the long-held Guinness World Record for hottest gay man ever killed in a shark attack.
 Only he’s not hot, gay, and even worse, he’s a character created by one of bizarro fiction’s sharpest satirists.

 REPO SHARK, by Cody Goodfellow

-A South African repo ninja heads to the mean streets of Hawaii to steal a world famous chopper from Donnie Punani, who might just be the living incarnation of an ancient pacific shark god.
-Goodfellow’s balls-to-the-wall prose, hyperkinetic action, (un)savory characters, and dark mysticism combine into a weird crime novel that cannot be missed.
+A South African repo ninja heads to the mean streets of Hawaii to steal a world-famous chopper from Donnie Punani, who might just be the living incarnation of an ancient Pacific shark god.
+Goodfellow’s balls-to-the-wall prose, hyperkinetic action, (un)savory

 MOTHERFUCKING SHARKS, by Brian Allen Carr

 A tour de force of grit and weirdness that trounced the competition and won the coveted Wonderland Book Award in 2014.
 This novella presents itself as a weird western reminiscent of “Terror in a Texas Town,” only with flying sharks.
 Carr unleashes a godawful bloodbath with intense, muscular prose.
 The concept is brilliant in its simplicity.
 The execution is beautiful in its brutality.